 As much as 15 million barrels of crude oil will be sold between now and December; coming directly from the U.S. Strategic Petroleum Reserve.
-Director of the National Economic Council Brian Deese described the levels in reserves as “unacceptably low.”
+Director of the National Economic Council Brian Deese described the reserve levels as “unacceptably low.”

 Although rising prices take a toll on business profitability, there are still things that you can do to reduce the cost.
 Tractor Performance Software, Fuel Card relationships, strategic route planning, and incentivizing drivers to prioritize efficiency are a few.